rwd2/pbFilter/README.md

 3) choose either 'url' and use  https://raw.githubusercontent.com/rwd2/pbCommentFilter/master/pinkbikeFilter.js, or create new script and paste te contents of pinkbikeFilter.js in it.

+3) edit the usernames and tags in the script that you want to filter out

 4) visit pinkbike.com to see it in action